 BUTLER, who was predecessor to the present Bishop of Durham, being applied to on some occasion for a charitable subscription, asked his steward what money be had in the house.
 The steward informed him, 'there was five hundred pounds.'
 'Five hundred pounds!' said the Bishop 'what a shame for a Bishop to have such a sum in his possession!' and ordered it all to be immediately given to the poor.
 That spirit of charity and benevolence which possessed this excellent man hath not appeared in any other part of the hierarchy since the beginning of the present century.

-The Rev Canon Professor D W Brown, who is now Wardlaw Professor Emeritus of Theology, Aesthetics and Culture at the University of St Andrews, may perhaps be singled out as a leader in the use of Butler’s methods in theology today.
-Were we to look back into the past, mention would have to be made of John Henry Newman.
-Both these men are associated with Butler’s college at Oxford, Oriel.

 When Butler became ill, he was taken to Bath, where he died in 1752.
 The waters did not work any better for him than it did for his friend, Bishop Berkeley.
 The building where Butler died is marked, but it is some blocks from the usual tourist trail and can be difficult to find.